 Also, both Fairtrade Gold and Fairmined Gold have failed to have any significant market impact in the US.

-[Full disclosure: since 2015, there has been only one Fairtrade Gold jeweler in the US: me.
+[Full disclosure: as I mentioned in my author's note at the start of this article, since 2015, there has been only one Fairtrade Gold jeweler in the US: me.
 Learn more about Fairtrade Gold here.]